megaease/easeprobe/README.md

 settings:

   # The customized name and icon
-  name: "Easeprobe" # the name of the probe: default: "EaseProbe"
+  name: "EaseProbe" # the name of the probe: default: "EaseProbe"
   icon: "https://path/to/icon.png" # the icon of the probe. default: "https://megaease.com/favicon.png"
   # Daemon settings